 How do we interpret this graph?
 Because the parameter p is supposed to be a probability, we require 0 .
 But the graph doesn't seem to show a maximum there.
-If we redo the graph so that the domain only include <math>[0, 1], we can get a better picture.
+This is because values of <math>p outside the meaningful domain dominate the figure.
+If we redo the graph so that the domain only include [0,1], we get a better picture.

 This graph has a maximum value at p = 0.6.
 We can also see why the earlier graph didn't show the maximum.
-The scale on the axis for L on the restricted interval has a magnitude of order 10^{-3} .
-If we had even more data than ten observations, this magnitude would be even smaller.
-In practice, because of this effect of the likelihood shrinking in magnitude with more data, the value can even drop below the smallest number a computer can represent.
+The scale on the vertical axis for L for the restricted interval has an order of magnitude of 10^{-3} .
+If we had even more data than ten observations-and to estimate probabilities we need many more-this magnitude would be even smaller.
+Because of this effect that the likelihood shrinks in magnitude with more data, the likelihood value often drops below the smallest number a computer can represent.
+It would then be impossible to find the maximum likelihood parameter value.